Alfresco/docs-alfresco/support/latest/policies/product-lifecycle.md

 title: Product Support Lifecycle
 ---

-The Alfresco Product Support Lifecycle and the how Alfresco products, versions and components transitions through support states
+This page describes the Alfresco Product Support Lifecycle and how Alfresco products, versions, and components transition through support states.

 ## Product Support Status

 The **Support Status** of Alfresco Products can change over time according to the **Alfresco Product Support Lifecycle**.
 This can happen for a number of reasons, including customer demand, product strategy changes and innovation.

 To help customers plan around the **End of Maintenance** of our products, Alfresco publishes a list of all products with their current support status, first release date, deprecation date, and end of maintenance.
-This list is available on the [Alfresco Product Support Status](https://www.alfresco.com/services/subscription/technical-support/product-support-status){:target="_blank"} page.
+This list is available on the [Alfresco Product Support Status](https://www.hyland.com/en/resources/alfresco-product-support-status){:target="_blank"} page.

 For general policies on Support of different Alfresco Product versions please refer to the [Alfresco Product Support Policy]({% link support/latest/policies/index.md %}) page.